-The Brooks Transcend 7 has a lot of midsole, whether in the front or rear.
+The Brooks Transcend 7 has a lot of midsoles, whether in the front or rear.
 This is very important in providing cushioning and smooth motion against the foot-strike pattern.
 To reduce the friction while landing or to overcome non-jarring landings, the forefoot is provided with a rubber outsole.

 This excellent shoe is less soft in the heel as compared to the forefoot due to the addition of the guide rail system in the midsole.
 Most of the forefoot strikers felt more confident and less wobbly when running in these shoes and rated the Brooks Transcend “the best” in terms of stability and cushioning.

-Different colors available
+- Different colors available